A Modular Magneto-Inductive Sensor for Low Vector Magnetic Field Measurements: Experimental results and discussion

-To further identify the performance of the developed MI sensor system, a comparison testing between this sensor and a commercial Overhauser sensor system was implemented to observe the magnetic field during the same period.
-Moreover, we place a iron (the shape is cylinder and the dimension is about 80 mm x 80 mm x 200 mm) near the aforementioned two sensors with different distances (30 cm and 100 cm), to verify the capability for magnetic anomaly detection.
-The local magnetic field strength is about 49660 nT and the magnetic field measurement results are shown in Fig.~\ref{Geomagnetic}.
+Further, we place an iron (the shape is a cylinder and the dimension is about 80 mm x 80 mm x 200 mm) near the aforementioned two MI sensors with a distance of 50 cm, to verify the capability for magnetic anomaly detection.
+The local magnetic field strength is less than 50000 nT and the magnetic field measurement results are shown in Fig.~\ref{Geomagnetic}.

-Firstly, the trends of the geomagnetic field intensity measured by these two instruments are basically the same, while during the anomaly detection stage, the two recording curves are opposite and symmetric.
-The main reason is that in order to avoid magnetic interference, the two magnetometers are placed far away from each other (5 m in this paper), and the different sensor positions will generate a magnetic field gradient.
-Besides, since the iron is placed between the two sensors, there will generate two opposite magnetic anomalies at the head and the tail of the iron according to its magnetic field distribution characteristics~\cite{Liu-2017-J}.
-Further, the fixed magnetic anomalies of buildings, vehicles, and cables in the test environment also generate magnetic field gradients, but they do not affect the contrast between the two sensors.
-Under the influence of moving pedestrians and vehicles in the test environment, the external magnetic interference cannot be completely avoided.
-The consistent variation trend of the commercial Overhauser sensor and the MI sensor indicates that our proposed MI sensor has good magnetic field tracking performance and is sensitive to the magnetic anomalies in the measured area.
+Firstly, the trends of the geomagnetic field intensity measured by these two instruments are basically the same although not exactly.
+The main reason is that in order to avoid magnetic interference, the two magnetometers are placed 5 m far away from each other, and the different sensor positions will generate a magnetic field gradient.
+Besides, the fixed magnetic anomalies of buildings, vehicles, and cables in the test environment also generate magnetic field gradients, but they do not affect the contrast between the two sensors.
+Further, under the influence of moving pedestrians and vehicles in the test environment, the external magnetic interference cannot be completely avoided.
+However, the fluctuation of the magnetic field value measured by the proposed MI sensor is significantly lower than that of the commercial MI sensor (the $\delta$s of the sampling data from 350th to 550th illustrated in Fig.~\ref{Geomagnetic} using the proposed MI sensor and commercial MI sensor are 7.8512 nT and 11.8104 nT, respectively).
+The consistent variation trend of the commercial MI sensor and the proposed MI sensor indicates that our proposed MI sensor has good magnetic field tracking performance and is sensitive to the magnetic anomalies in the measured area.